-Figure 51: Propagation distances (FSL and P.452)

-According to the MCL calculations, MBANSs home MBANSs could interfere with MSS receivers located less than 4.8 Km around the MBANS.
+According to the MCL calculations, home MBANSs could interfere with MSS receivers located less than 4.8 km around the MBANS.
 Since such a distance was regarded problematic the probability of interference is analysed in further detail in the following subsections.

-[Comment MATTIAS: ...”
-Since such a distance was regarded problematic ...”
-Does it mean it is important for the conclusion also?
-Or should it just keep in mind until further results are available? => Proposal

-If further results show that it is not problematic it will be fine.
-Otherwise a sentence should be added to conclusion.]

 Interference from MBANSs to Globalstar MES receivers

 Scenario is depicted in Figure 52 and simulation settings are in Table 75